carlospolop/KAOSK-backdoors/README.md

 # KAOSK-Backdoors
 ==========
-It's a tool that automate:
+It's a tool that automates:
 + the installation of some Backdoor's creation programs
 + the creation of the backdoors to use in a victim machine
 + a web where you can download the backdoors created